 Open up with interviewees about your company’s vision for the future.
 Share your ambitious goals and how the team is working to change how things are done.

 You can do the same thing when posting job descriptions.
 Share the company vision.
 People are attracted to passion.
 They want to be part of something that makes a difference.

-Perhaps the best way of finding the right person for a job is developing a large pool of qualified candidates before you need them.
-A larger the pool of qualified candidates increases your chances of hiring the right person when a position opens up.
+Perhaps the best way of finding the right person for a job is to develop a large pool of qualified candidates before you need them.
+A larger pool of qualified candidates increases your chances of hiring the right person when a position opens up.